-The (digital) tabletop storygame of magical realism, mutant weirdness, and collaborative self-destruction
+The (digital) tabletop storygame of magical realism, mutant weirdness, and collaborative self-destruction.
+Play Now!

 How much of yourself will you give to The Zone, in exchange for your obsession?

 Your minds and bodies will mutate.
 Only one will make it to the Center.
 The rest will become one with The Zone.

 2-5 players choose characters, co-create the locations, and together tell the story of their journey to the center of THE ZONE.
 Over 2-3 hours you will describe the wonders and horrors found inside, the grisly (or sublime) fates of all but one of your characters, and the ultimate nature of THE ZONE itself.